sebmorris/GPUE/paper.md

 3. Configurable gauge fields for the generation of artificial magnetic fields and corresponding vortex distributions [@DalibardRMP2011; @Ghosh2014].
 4. Vortex manipulation via direct control of the wavefunction phase [@Dobrek1999].

 All of these features enable GPUE to simulate a wide variety of linear and non-linear dynamics of quantum systems.
-GPUE additionally features a numerical solver with improvements over other suites [@WittekGPE2016; @ORiordan2017].
+GPUE additionally features a numerical solver that improves on other available suites [@WittekGPE2016; @ORiordan2017].
 All of GPUE's features and functionality have been described in further detail in the documentation [@documentation].

 # Acknowledgements
 This work has been supported by the Okinawa Institute of Science and Technology Graduate University and by JSPS KAKENHI Grant Number JP17J01488.